NickCao/ebpf-rs/docs/src/eBPF/instruction.md

     BPF_JSLE  0xd0

 `JMP32` and `ALU` instructions operate on the lower 32 bits of the registers, zeroing the upper half of destination register

+## double word load
+there exists one special instruction that takes 128 bits: `LD IMM DW`, it loads two 32 bit immediates from this and the next instruction into a single register, effectively loading a 64 bit immediate

+## implementation notes
+for eBPF runtimes, there's no need to implement the full eBPF instruction set, a subset of which is more than enough for kernel instrumentation. a great reference is the llvm unit tests for eBPF target: [llvm test eBPF](https://github.com/llvm/llvm-project/tree/main/llvm/test/MC/BPF)